We give hope to people affected by drugs & alcohol.

 Oasis Project would like to reassure our service users, partners and supporters that during this period our phone lines are still operational and we continue to offer a service to any woman worried about her drug or alcohol use through telephone-based one to one support.

 Brighton Adult Services clients, please contact your Care Co-Ordinator directly (contact details) or call 01273 696970 to speak with the reception team.
-You can also email email@example.com
+You can make a referral on the contact us page of our website.
+You can also email firstname.lastname@example.org

-All group sessions have been cancelled.
-We are looking into options for offering virtual groups.
-Please let your Care Co-Ordinator know if you would be interested in finding out more.
+We are offering various online support groups each week.
+Please let your Care Co-Ordinator know if you would be interested in finding out more about our Zoom groups.

 We have basic food and toiletry supplies.
 We also have a supply of Naloxone pens if you are concerned about overdose.
 Please call 01273 696970 or email firstname.lastname@example.org